 To save money, I suggest staying outside of Venice proper.
 We stayed at the Hotel Columbo in Treviso with the group, which was about an hour bus ride from Venice.
 While the hotel was nice, it was in the middle of nowhere and much further than I would want if traveling on my own.
 I understand why we stayed there with a group though.

 On our personal vacation, Grant and I stayed at the Hilton Garden Inn in Mestre, which was a great location.
 There was a city bus stop just down the road.
 A quick 10-15 minute ride to the city was perfect.

 We had a four-hour bus ride to Florence.
 A train will only take about two hours, though.
 Schedule the train for early morning or late evening to save some daylight touring time.
 Or enjoy the scenic Italian countryside by traveling at a more “reasonable” time.

-Florence is the birthplace of Renaissance, thus it is teeming with interesting architecture and art galleries.
-The food is also amazing – though that is the case most anywhere in Italy!
+Florence is the birthplace of the Renaissance, thus it is teeming with interesting architecture and art galleries.
+The food is also amazing – though that is the case almost anywhere in Italy!
 I consider Florence to be my favorite Italian city (at least among the big cities) and a must-see for anyone visiting Italy!